axibase/atsd/api/network/README.md

 ### Persistent Connection

-A client application can establish a persistent connection in order to continuously write commands, one command per line, and close the connection.
+A client application can establish a persistent connection to continuously write commands, one command per line, and close the connection.

 Trailing line feed is not required for the last command when the connection is closed.